clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/getting-started/default-user-roles.md

 redirect_reason: Updated filename on 05 December 2022
 ---

-## Default user roles
+## Default roles

-In each role category, injixo provides one default user role with pre-defined access rights.
-In injixo Advanced and Enterprise WFM, you can customize the default user roles and/or {% link_new add your own user roles | getting-started/configure-user-roles.md %}.
-Note: The Other role category does not have a default user role.
+In each role category, injixo provides one default role with pre-defined access rights.
+In injixo Advanced and Enterprise WFM, you can customize the default roles and/or {% link_new add your own roles | getting-started/configure-user-roles.md %}.
+Note: The Other role category does not have a default role.

 | **Role category**     | **Default access rights**                                                                                                                                                                    |
 | --------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------- |